Azure-Samples/container-service-python-manage/README.md

     and runs a script from each to mount the share.
     See [this documentation](https://docs.microsoft.com/en-us/azure/container-service/container-service-dcos-fileshare#mount-the-share-in-your-cluster) for details on this process.

-1. Deploy the image from ACR into the cluster.
+1. Deploy the image into the cluster.

     The final step in the process is the actual deployment of the image.
     This requires a SSH tunnel, as described in